Go to the page content

 Learn how you can reduce the risk.

-Traditionally, self-monitoring blood glucose (SMBG) devices have been used to test blood sugar at home using glucose test strips to take a snapshot of your blood sugar levels at a single point in time.5 But you need to prick your finger and physically take several readings throughout the day.5
+Traditionally, self-monitoring blood glucose (SMBG) devices have been used to test blood sugar (blood glucose) at home using glucose test strips to take a snapshot of your blood glucose levels at a single point in time.5 But you need to prick your finger and physically take several readings throughout the day.5

-Interstitial glucose sounds complicated but all it means is that the monitor measures the sugar level in the fluid under your skin rather than directly from your blood.2 The sensor sends this information to a reader which then shows the numbers and stores all the data.2 CGMs allow you to quickly check your sugar levels without having to do finger pricks, as they track your glucose levels continuously, around the clock.
+Interstitial glucose sounds complicated but all it means is that the monitor measures the sugar level in the fluid under your skin rather than directly from your blood.2 The sensor sends this information to a reader which then shows the numbers and stores all the data.2 A CGM device allows you to quickly check your glucose levels without having to do finger pricks, as they track your glucose levels continuously, around the clock.
 This gives you a more accurate understanding of your day-to-day fluctuations.6

-The data from a CGM is sent to your smartphone app or reader, providing useful insights to help you increase your understanding of your daily sugar patterns and manage your diabetes better.
-CGMs can show you lots of different useful measures, including:6
+The data from the CGM device is sent to your smartphone app or reader, providing useful insights to help you increase your understanding of your daily glucose patterns and manage your diabetes better.
+CGM devices can show you lots of different useful measures, including:6

 • Current and average glucose levels